October 2 is #AskAnArchivist Day on Twitter!

 This fun, Twitter-wide event gathers archivists from across the world to answer questions about day-to-day activities, educational backgrounds, favorite records, and pointers for the profession's next generation.
-Use the #AskAnArchivist hashtag and join us throughout the day as we chat about these great topics:
+Use the #AskAnArchivist hashtag and join us throughout the day as we chat about some great topics (schedule coming soon)!

 |All Day||@USNatArchives: Join us all day to chat about general activities in the life of a National Archives archivist.|